littlTom/BDD100_TO_YOLO/README.md

 '''
 Some image files do not have corresponding label files or some label files do not have corresponding image files, so it is necessary to clear the invalid data.
-Warning that you must run the dataset_invert() to invert all dbb100 json files to yolo txt file then running the dataset_fix().
-B
-DD100K has 10 000 images so it may take 1 - 3 hours to fix the dataset.
+Warning that you must run the dataset_invert() to invert all dbb100 json files to yolo txt file then running the dataset_fix(). bDD100K has 10 000 images so it may take 1 - 3 hours to fix the dataset.
 '''
 bdd100_to_yolo.dataset_fix(images_train_path, labels_train_save_path)
 bdd100_to_yolo.dataset_fix(images_val_path, labels_val_save_path)</code></pre>